HFrench701/pv-system-model/README.md

 # pv-system-model

-This project investigates photovoltaic (PV) cells and their role in a renewable energy system.
+This software project investigates photovoltaic (PV) cells and their role in a renewable energy system.
 It aims to model three aspects of a miniature solar energy system:
      1. How a PV cell behaves under different levels of irradiance, and the resulting I-V and P-V curves, modelling a solar cell.